UsabilityEngineering/DebtSupervisor/wireframes/README.md

-# IMAGE BY IMAGE PROTOTYPE
+# IMAGE BY IMAGE WIREFRAME
 Here is a prototype with some page by page where you can see how the site works

 * [To add a Debt](HowTOadd.md/)